Extending wavelet regularity beyond Gevrey classes: Wavelet construction

 \subsection{Illustrations}

 In this section, we present illustrations of the low-pass filter constructed in the proof of Theorem~\ref{MainResult}, together with the corresponding scaling function and wavelet.
-All figures were generated in \textsc{Matlab}.
+All figures were generated in \textsc{Matlab} (the code is available at https://sites.google.com/view/goalsproject/publications).
 The parameters used in \eqref{theta} and \eqref{NasLowPass} are $\sigma = 2$ and $d = \frac{\pi}{12}$.